BasilGatto/FCU-Webpage/README.md

 Code Requirements:

   Visual Studio
-  Chrome Extention to have Launch.json to work or external launcher VS.CODE
+  Chrome Extention to have HTML Playground or external launcher VS.CODE